 - “It’s surprisingly comfortable and familiar.”
 (Wall Street Journal)

 - “Tension in the wrist dimishes after only a few minutes of use.”
 (O Estado de Sao Paulo, Brazil)

 #2 Anker 2.4G Wireless Vertical Ergonomic Optical Mouse

 This was my second ergonomic mouse after Evoluent and fit my hands quite well (I have a medium sized hand).
-Currently the Anker mouse has an overall rating of 4.5 stars both on Amazon and on the manufacture’s website.
+Currently, the Anker mouse has an overall rating of 4.5 stars both on Amazon and on the manufacturer’s website.
 You will get the feeling of a ‘handshake’ with a diagonal design where the Evoluent is almost vertical.
 It is comfortable, simple and lightweight in design, with a bit of a firm click required than the Evoluent.
 It is arguably the cheapest ergonomic mouse you can get with a solid built.

 Testimonials (Anker Mouse):

 - “Very comfortable and is releasing tension on my sore right arm.
 I’l never go back to a traditional mouse.”

 - “The Anker vertical mouse is a fantastic deal for the price.
 It’s a solid, well built device.”

 - “I love this mouse when it comes to ergonomics.
 Very good quality.
 It has standby mode to save battery when it’s not used which is great.”